-Are you considering switching up your at-home brewing game, spending time experimenting with different coffees, brewing methods, and flavors?
-If you answered yes, then we’ve got something else for you to try, and trust us — it’ll take your cups of coffee to the next level for sure.
+Are you considering switching up your at-home brewing game and spending time experimenting with different coffees, brewing methods, and flavors?
+If you answered yes, then we’ve got something else for you to try, and trust us — it’ll take your cups of coffee to the next level.
 And the best part?
-It’s got some serious health benefits.
+It’s got some impressive health benefits.

 At a Glance: Our Top Picks For CBD-Infused Coffee